Inventus Mining (CVE:IVS) Trading Down 21.1% – Should You Sell?

-In related news, Director Glen Alexander Milne acquired 577,000 shares of the business’s stock in a transaction dated Tuesday, November 19th.
-The stock was bought at an average price of C$0.06 per share, with a total value of C$31,735.00.
-Over the last quarter, insiders have purchased 1,952,000 shares of company stock valued at $99,235.
-31.70% of the stock is owned by insiders.
+In related news, Director Glen Alexander Milne purchased 577,000 shares of Inventus Mining stock in a transaction that occurred on Tuesday, November 19th.
+The shares were acquired at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
+In the last quarter, insiders purchased 1,952,000 shares of company stock valued at $99,235.
+Insiders own 31.70% of the company’s stock.

 Inventus Mining Corp. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for gold and base metals.
 It holds 100% interests in the Pardo Paleoplacer gold project covering an area of 3.8 square kilometers block of mineral leases and 180 square kilometers of mineral claims; and Sudbury 2.0 project totaling an area of 240 square kilometers of mineral claims located in Sudbury Mining Division, Ontario.